anshu049/Load-Test-using-Locust-and-Monitoring/README.md

 # Create VPC and EKS using Terraform module
 - Apply terraform command.
-- Add policy to worker to worker node and then apply cluster-autoscaler-autodiscover.yaml.
+- Add *policy* to worker to worker node and then *apply cluster-autoscaler-autodiscover.yaml*.
-- Add metric server for HPA to get data.
+- Add *metric server* for HPA to get data.
 - We need to create HPA for both locust and app after deploying them.
 - `kubectl autoscale deployment <deploy-name> --cpu-percent=50 --min=1 --max=10`